15 Most Beautiful Castles in Portugal

 Another interesting point is that this is one of the castles in Portugal that brings more references to its Islamic past, including local legends, especially since it is located in the last region that was reconquered by the Christians from the Moors, in the late 13th century.

-The internal visit is very good, as you have the opportunity to walk safely along the walls, enjoy the garden that has different typical Algarve fruits, such as orange and fig, and see expressive archeological remains from before the Christian reconquest.
-You can also explore the castle’s towers, wells, and cisterns, which supplied the region with water.
+The internal visit is very good, as you can walk safely along the walls, enjoy the garden with different typical Algarve fruits, such as orange and fig, and see expressive archeological remains from before the Christian reconquest.

 Open from 9 am to 5:30 pm, the ticket is only 2.80 euros per person!